User Guide

 The coding agent is prompted to design this architecture before writing code.
 Architecture is not where agents naturally excel, so vmblu makes it explicit, inspectable and continuously aligned with the implementation.
 The architecture is not documentation — it is the system.

 An important component of vmblu is the graphical editor.
-It provides an immediate overview of the system structure and allows interactive modification: adding nodes, connecting or disconnecting components, inspecting data formats, navigating source code and setting runtime permissions.
+It provides an immediate overview of the system structure and allows interactive modification: adding nodes, connecting or disconnecting components, inspecting data formats, navigating source code and editing runtime settings.
 Although a large part of this user guide focuses on the editor, it is straightforward to use.

 vmblu is open source.
 All formats, prompts and tools are available for inspection and modification.